BRYAN PARK ACTIVITIES

-Note that in the vicinity of the nature center and the garden, shrubs and trees have been planted that also attract and sustain a significant number of native birds and insect.
-In the older trees there, hawks and owls are regular residents – the are sometimes hard to spot but you can hear their distinctive calls.
-Note too, that many of the damaged trees and the standing trunks of the dead trees are retained, for the homes and shelter they provide, and a rich source of bugs and grubs.
+Note that in the vicinity of the Nature Center and the garden, shrubs and trees have been planted that also attract and sustain a significant number of native birds and insect.
+In the older trees, hawks and owls are regular residents – they are sometimes hard to spot but you can hear their distinctive calls.
+Note too, that many of the damaged trees and the standing trunks of the dead trees are retained, for the homes, shelter, bugs and grubs the provide.

-The Riverine Chapter of the Virginia Master Naturalists (covering the north half of Richmond; the covering the south half of Richmond) has adopted three important environmental projects in Bryan Park
+The Riverine Chapter of the Virginia Master Naturalists has adopted three important environmental projects in Bryan Park

-- Cultivating the native plants and pollinator gardens (create link to S Smiths native plant inventory)
+- Cultivating the native plants and pollinator gardens.

 - Regularly cleaning Bryan parks floodplains.

-The Riverine volunteers generally meet at the BP NC on Friday mornings, to tend the plants, and water and weed as needed.
+The Riverine volunteers generally meet at the Bryan Park Nature Center on Friday mornings to tend the plants, and water and weed as needed.
 You are invited to come and meet some of them, and learn first-hand about environmental restoration, the relationship between native plants, insects, and birds, the problems with non-native species and the curse of invasives, and MORE!